 Binkley offers one important note: “The hardest thing we face as a company when offering these types of specials is keeping costs down so we turn a profit for all of the services offered together.”

-Robbins issues a more stern warning.
+Robbins takes it one step further.
 “The most dangerous thing we can do is give our services away.
 When I talk to a client, I explain that we value their business and are confident they’ll be happy with our work—but we just can’t afford to lower our prices, even by 10%.
 I show them that we must work off of a 10% profit margin in order to sustain our business.
 If we lower our prices by 10%, we are working for free, and that doesn’t make any sense.
 We push that ‘one-stop shop’ concept as the added value a client gets from hiring us.
 Then it’s my responsibility as the owner to make sure the client understands that value.”

 In today’s changing market, Robbins says everything has to be about the customer.
 “Years ago it was all about the work you’d done in the past,” he explains.
 “That’s great, but now it has to be more about how you are going to solve this customer’s problem.”

-Greenstripe recently switched to Ferris mowers.
+Greenstripe has come to rely on Ferris mowers.
 Brandon says the independent suspension on the riders has had a positive effect on not only productivity, but also customer satisfaction.
 “Our employees don’t get beat up so much when mowing all day,” Brandon explains.
 “So they’re happier when working on properties, and customers notice that.”

 Residential maintenance contractors who are dominating today are taking every little edge they can get.